Probate Services

 The law office will draft the necessary documents to admit the Last Will and Testament to the probate court.
 The court will officially appoint the Personal Representative nominated in the will.
 If there is no will, the documents will be prepared to name an Administrator to handle the estate.

-The Law Office of Olivia Wann & Associates, PLLC will notify the heirs-at-law and beneficiaries.
+Olivia Wann Law Office, PLLC will notify the heirs-at-law and beneficiaries.

-As a Personal Representative, the law imposes a "fiduciary duty," which means that the Personal Representative must demonstrate the highest degree of honesty, diligence, and good faith, and must act impartially toward the beneficiaries and creditors of the estate.
-The Personal Representative must keep accurate and up to date records of all financial transactions involving the estate.
-The Personal Representative may not sell any estate assets to themselves, to any of their business associates, or to any of their immediate family members unless all the residuary beneficiaries of the estate consent to the sale in writing or unless they obtain approval of the sale from the Chancery Court.
+The law imposes a “fiduciary duty” on the Personal Representative.
+This means they must demonstrate the highest degree of honesty, diligence, and good faith.
+In addition, they must act impartially toward the beneficiaries and creditors of the estate.
+They must keep accurate and up-to-date records of all financial transactions involving the estate.
+The Personal Representative may not sell any estate assets.
+Whether it be to themselves, to any of their business associates, or any of their immediate family members.
+However, they may do so if all the residuary beneficiaries of the estate consent to the sale in writing.
+Or unless they obtain approval of the sale from the Chancery Court.

-If the individual serving as the Personal Representative feels that they may have difficulties performing their duties, then they should inform the assigned attorney immediately.
-Do not delay in notifying the law firm of any problems or concerns as this may result in very serious consequences.
+If the Personal Representative anticipates difficulties performing their duties, they should inform the assigned attorney.
+Do not delay in notifying the law firm of any problems or concerns.
+This may result in severe consequences.

-The remainder of this document serves as a checklist of actions that are normally required to administer the decedent's estate.
-Some of these actions must be taken by the Personal Representative but other actions can be, and often are, delegated to the attorney for the estate or to others, such as accountants or insurance agents or financial advisors.
+The remainder of this document serves as a checklist of actions normally required to administer the decedent’s estate.
+A Personal Representative must take of some of these actions.
+However, other actions can be, and often are, delegated to the attorney for the estate.
+As well as others, such as accountants, insurance agents, or financial advisors.
 This checklist will help the Personal Representative understand their duties:

 Personal Representative: Notification – at your earliest convenience please notify: